 The longer the time horizon, the more likely these factors are to be rewarded

-While Dimensional's factor-driven model has much to support it, it's important to note that there is no guarantee that each or any of these factors will outperform from year to year.
+While Dimensional's factor-driven model has much to support it, it's important to note that there's no guarantee that each or any of these factors will outperform from year to year.
 Take, for example, the first and most uncontested factor in Dimensional's model: the idea that stocks outperform T-bills over time.
-Investors know that stocks come with no guarantee; the equity markets are volatile and years with losses are not uncommon.
+Investors know that stocks come with no guarantee; the equity markets are volatile, and years with losses are not uncommon.
 But investors also know that stocks offer the potential to significantly outperform risk-free assets such as T-bills over time.

 Of course, from year to year, there's no telling whether smaller-cap, lower relative price, or higher profitability stocks will outperform their respective counterparts.
 Looking back over the past 50+ years, the answer is that those factors frequently do outperform, but to have predicted when they would outperform is an impossible task.

 Again, while these studies are backward looking and don't guarantee future results, we believe this data strongly makes the case for biasing a long-term equity portfolio in favor of the size, relative price, and profitability factors that Dimensional's research suggests do indeed offer premiums.